-It’s a tired saying, but still true that it costs much less to retain an existing customer than it does to acquire a new one.
+It still holds true today that it costs much less to retain an existing customer than it does to acquire a new one.
 That’s why organisations invest billions every year into customer retention programs with the aim of driving customer loyalty and encouraging their customers to spend more.

 In this guide we’re looking at the strategies and methods companies can employ in order to improve customer retention and deliver back to the bottom line.